An Unforgettable Ford’s Theatre Experience: A Practical Guide

 What topics does the Ford’s Theatre cover?

-The Aftermath Exhibits at the Center for Education and Leadership (opened February 2012) bring the values and ideals of Lincoln from the past into the present, examining the immediate aftermath of Lincoln’s death and his multi-faceted legacy.
+The Aftermath Exhibits at the Center for Education and Leadership (opened February 2012) bring the values and ideals of Abraham Lincoln from the past into the present, examining the immediate aftermath of President Lincoln’s death and his multi-faceted legacy.
 Housed in a building directly across the street from the historic theatre, the Center features:

-• 34-foot tower sculpture of Lincoln books
+• 34-foot tower sculpture of Abraham Lincoln books

 • Two floors of permanent exhibits